Chemical peels in London

 Medium strength peels

 Trichloroacetic acid (TCA) is a versatile agent and is very effective in treating a wide variety of facial lines and wrinkles at varying concentrations.
 TCA is most commonly used at a 30% concentration to achieve a medium-depth peel into the upper part of the dermis.
-There are a number of factors other than the concentration of TCA that contribute to the depth of peel obtained such as skin preparation, the use of pre-conditioning protocol, and method of application.
-The depth of peel can be determined clinically based on the colour of the frosting.
+There are a number of factors other than the concentration of TCA that contribute to the depth of peel obtained, such as skin preparation, the use of pre-conditioning protocol, and the method of application.
+The depth of the peel can be determined clinically based on the colour of the frosting.
 TCA peels often lead to a pinkish or white frosting that heals in approximately five days.
 Deeper peels lead to a solid white frosting that takes longer to settle.
 The addition of Jessner’s solution before TCA peel application leads to partial removal of the epidermis, allowing for deeper penetration of the TCA.
 This combination is beneficial, as lower concentrations of TCA can be used for the same depth of peel, which helps to minimise complications such as scarring.

-3 step Centre for Surgery protocol for safe TCA peeling:
+3-step Centre for Surgery protocol for safe TCA peeling:

 - Application of superficial peel such as a glycolic acid peel